Yuming408/Radius/report.md

 5. Observation:
 * **Duplicate**:
-There are some interesting observation about this data set.
-There are duplicate address(~108k) and phone number(~16k).
-For duplicate phone numbers, they seem come from different businesses in different location, possible reasons are some business changed their phone number but was not corretly reported.
+There is some interesting observation about this data set.
+There is duplicate address(~108k) and phone number(~16k).
+For duplicate phone numbers, they seem come from different businesses in different location, possible reasons are some business changed their phone number but was not correctly reported.
 Further information is needed to validate the phone number.
-For duplicate address, they are cooresponding to different business, it could be different business share the same office space.
+For duplicate address, they are corresponding to different business, it could be different business share the same office space.

 Here are some examples: